eboucher21/eboucher21.github.io/index.md

 # CS-499 ePortfolio

 ## Introduction
-Hello, my name is Evan Boucher.
+Hello, my name is Evan Boucher and I am currently a senior at SNHU.
+This page provides an ePortfolio for my work on the CS-499 capstone project where I took a project I had previously created, and made enchancements to it.

 ## Purpose
 The purpose of this page is to show the improvement of my skills by taking a previously made project, and enhancing it in three different ways.
 The project I chose is an arena shooter game that I created in a game design class.
 The enchancements I have made to this project are split into three main categories; Software Design and Engineering, Algorithms and Data Structures, and Databases.
 Before working on the enhancements I reviewed the original code in the project to show where I am starting from, and to outline my goals.
 The reason I selected a game to enhance is because I feel that working with this artifact will let me be more creative, alongside having all of the changes that I make be very noticeable.
 This game was created in Unreal Engine, one of the most popular game engines.
 When I created the original artifact, the class used Unreal Engine's blueprint feature instead of using C++.
 This means that I will have to make my project using both blueprints and C++ as they can both be used in a project.